Cos'è il silicone ad alta temperatura e come usarlo in modo efficace?

 1. Pulizia della superficie:

-1. Attrezzo & Material Prep:
+1. Tool & Material Prep:

-• Verify the silicone grade: Ensure it matches your temperature needs (PER ESEMPIO., 300°C for oven seals) and compliance requirements (PER ESEMPIO., FDA for food use).
+• Verify the silicone grade: Ensure it matches your temperature needs (per esempio., 300°C for oven seals) and compliance requirements (per esempio., FDA for food use).

-4.2 Miscelazione (Avoid Curing Failures)
+4.2 Mixing (Avoid Curing Failures)

 1. Ratio Accuracy:

-• Follow the manufacturer’s ratio (PER ESEMPIO., 10:1 for condensation silicone, 1:1 for additive silicone).
-Use an electronic scale—even a 1% error (PER ESEMPIO., 100:4 invece di 100:5) causes incomplete curing.
+• Follow the manufacturer’s ratio (per esempio., 10:1 for condensation silicone, 1:1 for additive silicone).
+Use an electronic scale—even a 1% errore (per esempio., 100:4 invece di 100:5) causes incomplete curing.

 1. Bubble Removal: